baggepinnen/LiterateWeave.jl/README.md

 plot(...)
 ```

-- The Juno cell-separator `##` confuses Literate and produces an invalid character which causes Weave to fail.
+- The Juno cell-separator `##` is treated as an inline comment by Literate and does thus not split a cell in the output.
 - Inline latex math is supported using `$x+y$`

 ## Why a package